stroblme/partiqleDTR/README.md

 Note that entries with $0$ mean, that there were no seeds found within the range of tested seeds between $1110$ and $2110$.

+The seed is also being used for generating decay events, so it might be usefull to evaluate different seeds despite they result in the same number of FSPs.
+That's why multiple seeds are provided in the table above, as e.g. seed $1110$ and $1111$ will **not** yield the same dataset.

 ## :pray: Acknowledgement